-- Were there any mistakes or problems in what you played?
+- Were there any mistakes or problems with what you played?

 - Was the timing correct or off?

-- How could you improve the phrasing in what you heard?
+- How could you improve the phrasing of what you heard?

 - What did you do really well in the recording?
 How can you take that across to other areas of your playing?